Brentford condemn 'disgusting' Toney racist abuse

 Brentford added that all relevant authorities had been informed, including the police.

-In May, Toney and team-mate Rico Henry said their families were racially abused at Goodison Park after Brentford's 3-2 win over Everton last season.
+In May, Toney and team-mate Rico Henry said their families were racially abused at Goodison Park after Brentford's 3-2 win over Everton.

-Toney, 27, scored either side of the break, including a second-half penalty, as Brentford returned to winning ways against Brighton.
+On Friday, Toney, 27, scored either side of the break, including a second-half penalty, as Brentford returned to winning ways against Brighton.

 Players took the knee before kick-off as part of the Premier League's No Room For Racism campaign, with teams doing so prior to all Premier League matches between 8 and 16 October to show their unity against all forms of racism.